Yoga for health & wellbeing

-The emphasise of relaxing bed-time yoga is on peace and calm in the body and mind by linking the breath and movement together.
+The emphasise of vin to yin yoga is on a heated, fluid flow followed by a peace and calm in the body and mind by linking the breath and movement together.
 This style of yoga works with the fascia and connective tissues to lengthen muscles, help improve range of motion and increase mobility and flexibility.
 It is also meditative and good for focus and mental wellbeing.

 Yin yoga is for all ages and abilities and is designed to encourage your physical and mental wellbeing to slow down, leaving you with a feeling of bliss.

 Yin yoga uses props to support your yoga movement, which is slow, passive stretching.
 Asanas (Yoga poses) are held for a longer period allowing your muscles to deeply relax.

 Benefits include; creates feelings of peace, provides mind space, facilities natural healing, increases flexibility in the joints strengthens connective tissues and increases mobility.

 Yoga nidra, or yoga sleep is easily described as the bit between being asleep and being awake.
 It’s a conscious sleep for your brain which is usually encouraged using guided meditation and is among the deepest possible states of relaxation while still being conscious.
 Some yogis believe it’s as good for your body as having 8 hours sleep!
 Yoga nidra classes tend to be one offs and involve lots of pillows, cushions, blankets, candles and of course… hot chocolate.